Skip to content

 TerraPower and Natrium: From Bill Gates' Vision to Construction

 TerraPower was founded in 2008 by Bill Gates and Nathan Myhrvold with a radical idea: a reactor that could run on depleted uranium for decades without refueling.
 That original Traveling Wave Reactor never got built — a U.S. ban on nuclear cooperation with China killed the prototype partnership with CNNC in 2018.
 TerraPower pivoted.
 The result is Natrium, a 345 MWe sodium-cooled fast reactor with integrated molten salt energy storage, developed in partnership with GE Hitachi Nuclear Energy.
 In 2020, the DOE selected Natrium for the Advanced Reactor Demonstration Program with up to $2 billion in federal cost-share funding.
 The site: a retiring coal plant in Kemmerer, Wyoming.
 Russia's invasion of Ukraine disrupted the HALEU fuel supply and pushed the timeline from 2028 to 2030.
 But domestic HALEU production has begun at Centrus Energy's Piketon, Ohio facility, and Meta's 2+ GW nuclear commitment has positioned Natrium as a leading technology for data center power.
-As of 2026, the NRC construction permit is under review and TerraPower has raised over $1 billion in total funding.
+In March 2026, the NRC issued the construction permit for Natrium — the first CP ever issued for a commercial non-light-water reactor — and TerraPower has raised over $1 billion in total funding.

 345 MWe Natrium Capacity